 In order to enforce this ban, the DOEE will conduct inspections at businesses throughout the District; the DOEE conducted similar inspections following the District’s polystyrene takeout container ban.
 These compliance inspections will occur throughout the year.
 Customers can tip the DOEE about businesses regularly serving plastic straws instead of legal alternatives like paper straws.

 DC will however allow restaurants to carry a limited supply of plastic straws, in order to serve disabled customers who still need to use these straws.
 These plastic straws will be handed out only by request, in compliance with the Americans with Disabilities Act (ADA).
-So far, D.C. ‘s plastic straw ban seems to succeed in accommodating people with disabilities.
+Soon, this exception won’t be necessary, because companies like OkStraw already make paper straw for everyone’s needs.

 Washington D.C’s single-use plastic straw ban has so far been met with positive feedback from local businesses

-Washington D.C’s single-use plastic straw ban has so far been met with positive feedback from local businesses, with a few expressing minor annoyance.
+Washington D.C’s single-use plastic straw ban has so far been met with positive feedback from local businesses.
 In fact, a number of D.C. businesses phased out plastic straws before the ban went into effect.
-The co-owners of the restaurant Equinox switched to metal straws two years ago, and the Greek chain Cava has used paper straws since 2018.
+Establishments like the Greek chain Cava used paper straws for over a year.
+OkStraw is excited to hear about these early adopters, and their push to take the initiative by switching to paper straws.